 The Contemplative Traditions working group (CT) was convened in fall of 2013 at the request of a community member interested in Buddhism, contemplative practices, aging and wellness.
 The group is dedicated to providing students, faculty and members of the broader public with a nuanced understanding of diverse contemplative traditions and practices, the cultural and historical contexts that produced them, and their contemporary applications.
 An excellent article on various related initiatives can be read at UA News.

 Buddhist Studies Lecture Series

 East Asian Studies, in collaboration with faculty across campus, offers a Buddhist Studies Lecture Series geared toward a general audience that highlights research in Buddhist Studies, particularly at the University of Arizona.
+Previous lecturers have included Lewis Lancaster, the Venerable Wangchen Rinpoche and David Loy.
 The group was recently awarded an $8,800 from the Khyentse Foundation for East Asian Studies to continue to facilitate the series into 2016-2017, and is working to establish a Center for Buddhist Studies at UA.

 Buddhist Studies Minor

 Due to the group's efforts, a minor in Buddhist Studies was launched in the fall of 2015.
 The courses are offered through the East Asian Studies department, in the College of Humanities.
 The group has applied to secure a funding to host a renowned Buddhist Studies scholar who will contribute to the development of a Buddhist Studies curriculum at the University of Arizona, and will engage with students and the community.